Have you ever felt like you have a balloon trapped in your belly?

-Even perfectly healthy girls, fit chicks and athletes are dealing with bloating on a daily basis and they’re starting to be more and more open about it and sharing their stories.
+Even perfectly healthy girls, fit girls, and athletes are dealing with bloating on a daily basis and they’re starting to be more and more open about it and sharing their stories.

-I bloat too.
-Even though I eat healthy all the time and follow the Radiate Program daily, yet I sometimes bloat too.
+Even though I eat healthy all the time and follow the Radiate Program daily, yet I bloat on a daily basis.

-So, the real question is what causes bloating and gas, which are the foods that cause gas and bloating and finally how the heck can we get rid of bloating fast and definite?!
+That’s why today we’re talking all about what causes bloating and gas, which are the foods that cause gas and bloating, and finally how the heck can we get rid of bloating fast and definite?!

-Well, frustrated and tired of experiencing it myself, I did a research on every single thing about bloating and you’re just about to get all of your bloating questions – ANSWERED.
+Frustrated and tired of experiencing it myself, I did a research on every single thing about bloating and you’re just about to get all of your bloating questions ANSWERED.

 Let’s get started right away!